Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Algorithms for High-order Clustering

 \subsection{High-order Spectral Clustering (HSC)}

 While HLloyd provides an iterative optimization strategy for tensor clustering, initialization of labels $z_k^{(0)}$ remains unaddressed and turns out to be crucial to the clustering performance.
 In this section, we propose the \emph{High-order Spectral Clustering} (HSC) algorithm for initialization.
-This algorithm can be seen as a tensor generalization of the usual multivariate spectral clustering method.
+This algorithm is a generalization of the classic spectral clustering method but with a number of fundamental novelties as we describe below.
 Note that the main step for spectral clustering is to estimate the singular subspace of the membership matrix $\M_k$.
 By tensor algebra, we have